Quetzal-framework/quetzal-EGGS/README.md

 can be integrated in a new simulator.

 - :crystal_ball: looking forward, we expect to grow the list of existing programs with customized demographic models.
 - :email: You are interested?
 Think of a new model?
 Want to give some feedback?
-[Contact me!](https://github.com/Becheler) Please!
+Don't be shy, [contact me!](https://github.com/Becheler)
 - :star: You think this is a cool project?
 Drop a star on GitHub :point_up:
 - :bug: A bug?
 Oopsie daisy!
-Sorry about this, just open an issue :point_up: or [send me an email](https://github.com/Becheler)!
+I'll fix it asap if you [email me](https://github.com/Becheler) or open an issue :point_up:

 | Program | Demographic process       |
 | --------------| --------------------|